FAIR-Chem/fairchem/TRAIN.md

 ## Training OC20 models with total energies (IS2RE/S2EF)

-To train an OC20 IS2RE/S2EF model on total energies targets instead of adsorption energies there are a number of required changes to the config.
+To train and validate an OC20 IS2RE/S2EF model on total energies targets instead of adsorption energies there are a number of required changes to the config.
 They include setting: `dataset: oc22_lmdb`, `prediction_dtype: float32`, `train_on_oc20_total_energies: True`, and `oc20_ref: path/to/oc20_ref.pkl` (see example below).
+Also, please note that our evaluation server does not currently support OC20 total energy models.

 ```
 task: